JonathanSawyer/Comment_Classification/README.md

 1. You will need Node.js, NPM and Bower installed

 ##Install Dependencies
-Run the following commands on the command line from the root of the application.
+From the root of the app run the following commands.

 1. run `npm install`
 2. run `bower install`
 3. `npm install -g grunt-cli`